mibur1/psy112/book/1_basics/0_refresher.md

 fig
 ```

 As you probably expected, the R² increases as you increase the order of the regression model.
-However, it doesn't stop to do so after the 3rd order polynomial (which is the true shape of our data).
+However, this doesn't stop after the 3rd order polynomial (which is the true shape of our data).
 The R² continues to increase until it hits 1 with a 29th order model.
 You can see that the model now goes through every single one of our data points.
 This did not happen by chance!
-A polynomial of degree 29 will perfectly interpolate our data, which consists of 30 data points.
+A polynomial of degree 29 can perfectly interpolate our data, which consists of 30 data points.
 This is because a polynomial of degree n−1 has n coefficients, which can be uniquely determined to pass through n distinct points (assuming the x-values are distinct).

 ```{margin}
 {{training_data}}\.
 Training data refers to the data which was used for model fitting.